vruusmann/blog/_posts/2020-10-24-converting_sklearn_imblearn_pipeline_pmml.md

 TypeError: All intermediate steps should be transformers and implement fit and transform or be the string 'passthrough' 'RandomUnderSampler(sampling_strategy={0: 1000, 1: 500})' (type <class 'imblearn.under_sampling._prototype_selection._random_under_sampler.RandomUnderSampler'>) doesn't
 ```

-Imbalanced-Learn sampler classes are completely separate from Scikit-Learn transformer classes.
+Imbalanced-Learn samplers are completely separate from Scikit-Learn transformers.
 They inherit from the `imblearn.base.SamplerMixing` base class, and their API is centered around the `fit_resample(X, y)` method that operates both on feature and label data.

 The `imblearn` package provides the `imblearn.pipeline.Pipeline` class, which extends the `sklearn.pipeline.Pipeline` class with support for sampler steps.